East Ham tube station

-East Ham (/ˈiːst ˈhæm/) is a London Underground station, located on High Street North in the East Ham neighbourhood of the London Borough of Newham in east London, England.
-It is on the District and Hammersmith & City lines, between Upton Park and Barking stations.
-It is in London fare zone 3 and 4.

-The station was originally opened on 31 March 1858 by the London, Tilbury and Southend Railway on a new more direct route from Fenchurch Street to Barking.
+East Ham (/ˈiːst ˈhæm/) is a London Underground station located on High Street North in the East Ham neighbourhood of the London Borough of Newham, East London.
+It is on the District and Hammersmith & City lines, between Upton Park to the west and Barking to the east.
+The station was opened by the London, Tilbury and Southend Railway on 31 March 1858 on a new more direct route from Fenchurch Street to Barking.
 It became an interchange station in 1894 when it was connected to the Tottenham and Forest Gate Railway.
 The large Edwardian station building was constructed to accommodate the electric District Railway services on an additional set of tracks opened in 1905.
 Metropolitan line service commenced in 1936.
 British Railways service to Kentish Town was withdrawn in 1958 and the Fenchurch Street–Southend service was withdrawn in 1962, leaving abandoned platforms.
+It is in London fare zones 3 and 4.

 History

 The London, Tilbury and Southend Railway (LTSR) direct line between Bow and Barking was constructed east–west through the middle of the parish of East Ham with service starting on 31 March 1858.
-Prior to the building of the line, trains took a longer route via Stratford and Forest Gate to the north.
-The new line initially also had stations at Bromley and Plaistow, with Upton Park added as the next station to the west of East Ham on 1 September 1877.
+Prior to the building of the line, trains took a longer and more congested route via Stratford and Forest Gate.
+The new line initially had stations at Bromley, Plaistow and East Ham, with Upton Park added as the next station to the west of East Ham on 17 September 1877.
 A bay platform was added to the north of the station on 1 July 1894 that connected to the Tottenham and Forest Gate Railway.
-This was used to provide a frequent local service to St Pancras or Moorgate via a circuitous route from 8 July 1894.
+This was used to provide a frequent local service to St Pancras or Moorgate via a circuitous route through Kentish Town from 8 July 1894.
 East Ham was the interchange station for connections from this line to Tilbury and Southend.
 (Note: A limited number of express through trains avoiding East Ham commenced 1895.)